-VT-Intrinsic: Physics-based Decomposition of Reflectance and Shading from
+VT-Intrinsic: Physics-based Decomposition of Reflectance and Shading using

 a Single Visible-Thermal Image Pair